aheald-quadball/us-quadball-rulebook/rulebook.md

 B. If the originally fouled team did not score before the advantage abated:

 i.
-The quadball carrier at the time of the foul (or their substitute) is returned to the point of the quadball at the time of the foul and is given the quadball before play is resumed.
+The Quadball carrier at the time of the foul (or their substitute) is returned to the point of the Quadball at the time of the foul and is given the Quadball before play is resumed.

 a.
 If this player has been knocked out, they are returned to the point of the foul as an eligible player.

 b.
-If this player committed a back to hoops foul during the advantage or has been sent to the penalty box, the eligible chaser from that team nearest to the point of the foul shall move there and receive the quadball instead.
+If this player committed a back to hoops foul during the advantage or has been sent to the penalty box, the eligible chaser from that team nearest to the point of the foul shall move there and receive the Quadball instead.

 c.
-If the quadball is turned over to the originally fouling team, no players shall be moved to the point of the foul.
+If the Quadball is turned over to the originally fouling team, no players shall be moved to the point of the foul.

 ii.
 All other players remain where they were at the time of the stoppage and, if knocked out before the stoppage, continue to be knocked out.